The Great Leap (Phideaux album)

-The Great Leap is the fifth album released by composer Phideaux Xavier.
+The Great Leap is the fifth album by composer Phideaux Xavier.
+It was released in 2006.

 In August 2005, while putting the finishing touches on 313, Xavier returned to the studio to record the first two parts of a projected "Trilogy" of albums dealing with "Big Brother" authoritarianism and ecological crisis.
 The Great Leap is part one of that trilogy, while part two, Doomsday Afternoon, released a year later.
 The album features shorter songs and is a return to the simpler song structures of Ghost Story.